gustavocadev/sanity-template-qwik-clean/README.md

 _Feel free to move each of the folders to their own location and check them into version control._

-### Add content

-1. Visit the Studio and create and publish a new `Post` document
-2. Visit the App and refresh the page to see your content rendered on the page

-The schema for the `Post` document is defined in the `/studio/schemas` folder.
-You can add more documents and schemas to the Studio to suit your needs.

 ## Deployments

 The `/app` and `/studio` folders are meant to be deployed separately.